 2) Three Gorges Museum

 Before you sail to the much-heralded Three Gorges, peruse the exhibits in the Three Gorges Museum.
 The building that houses the exhibits is a grand display of engineering in itself, with arched walls and glassy dome.
 You won’t miss it in front of the People’s Hall in Chongqing.
 It holds essential cultural and historical accounts of Chongqing, the Three Gorges, bronze sculptures, the kilometric Environmental Corridor, the changes and development in Chongqing, wartime record of ordeals under the Japanese, paintings, calligraphies, porcelains, and other cultural relics from ancient dynasties.
-Entrance is free, guided tours cost from USD16 to USD32 for a group.
+Entrance is free, guided tours starts at USD22 (updated 2020).